 Cots are £10 a night for under-threes; under-12s sleep in an extra bed (£35 a night), and public areas are easy to access with a pram or pushchair.
 There’s an early tea served for kids before adults-only dinner time (both must be booked before arrival).

-Ecologically sound cleaning products, bath products and light bulbs are in use throughout the house, and most ingredients are sourced locally and the wine is au naturel.
+Ecologically sound paint, cleaning products, bath products and light bulbs are in use throughout the house, most ingredients are sourced locally and the wine is au naturel.
 Heating is provided by a biomass boiler.

 You can’t get much more laid-back than this rural guesthouse, so aim for comfy country cool.

 Breakfast is served in the dining room from 9am–10am, or earlier on request.
-Dinner is from 7.30pm.
+Dinner is at 7.30pm.

 Devon, in England’s southwestern corner, has all the sandy beaches and rugged moorland you need for a traditional British country holiday.
 It’s home to Dartmoor National Park, on the edge of which you’ll find Weeke Barton.